 The ISSN (International Standard Serial Number) is an international Standard Number which unambiguously identifies journals and other serial publications.

-The ISBN (International Standard Book Number,) is an internationale Standard Number which unambiguously identifies books, working papers and other similar publications.
+The ISBN (International Standard Book Number) is an international numeric identifier to uniquely identify books and other stand-alone publications.

 What is GND?